ICHEC/QNLP/Documents/Meetings/StandupMeetings/README.md

    - Tag words with types (LOR)
    - Estimate number of qubits and Q states required for the meaning space for this corpus (LOR, VK)
  - Investigate mapping of sentence similarity algorithm (VK, LOR)
+ - Keep key issues as md instead of XLS; discuss at next all-hands meeting